Dayton Project: Mound Laboratories

-By 1945, the Dayton Project has assumed such importance that the Manhattan Project decided to make it into a permanent facility.
+By 1945, the Dayton Project had assumed such importance that the Manhattan Project decided to make it into a permanent facility.
 The original intention was to move operations to Oak Ridge, but it was decided that a site near Dayton was preferable.
 Few of the scientific and technical staff wanted to move to Tennessee, and there were concerns about the dangers of polonium contamination at a plutonium processing site.
 A search for a suitable site began in early 1946, and one was found in Miamisburg, about 12 mi from Dayton.
-The 178 acre site was adjacent to a state park containing a large prehistoric Indian burial mound, which ultimately gave the Mound Laboratories their name.
-It was initially known as Unit V. Monsanto commenced construction in May 1946, using the firm of Giffels and Vallet of Detroit as architects, while the plant was built by the Maxon Construction of Dayton.
+The 178 acre site was next to a state park containing a large prehistoric Indian burial mound, which ultimately gave the Mound Laboratories its name.
+It was initially known as Unit V. Monsanto began construction in May 1946, using the Detroit firm of Giffels and Vallet as architects, while the plant was built by the Maxon Construction of Dayton.
 The design called for an underground complex that could withstand a direct hit from a 2000 lb bomb, with protection against biological and chemical weapons, at a cost of $17,900,000.

 Responsibility for nuclear weapons production was transferred from the Manhattan Project to the Atomic Energy Commission in 1947, but work continued on the Mound Laboratories.
 The first building was completed in May 1948, and polonium processing commenced at the Mound Laboratories in February 1949.
 Altogether, 14 major buildings were constructed with a total floor space of 366000 ft2 at a cost of $25.5 million.
 Due to fear of attack or sabotage, the former Scioto Laboratory Complex in Marion, Ohio, was acquired by the Atomic Energy Commission in 1948.
 It was maintained as a cold standby site until it was no longer needed in 1953.